Juan Morel Campos Secondary School (14K071)

 Teachers with more than 3 years of experience: 74%

-Other Features: College Trips, Community Service Expected, Extended Day Program, Health Center, Internships Available, Online Grading System, Orientation, Program(s) with 2 SWD Applicants Per Seat, Summer Bridge, Summer Internships, Summer Orientation, Uniform, Weekend Programs
+Other Features: 10th Grade Seats Available, College Trips, Community School, Community Service Expected, Expert College and Career Advisor On Staff, Extended Day Program, Health Center, Internships Available, Online Grading System, Orientation, Paid Internships, Summer Bridge, Summer Internships, Summer Orientation, Uniform, Weekend Programs

 English Language Learner Programs: Transitional Bilingual Education: Spanish